dylanparallax/trellis-v4/apps/web/public/userGuide.md

   * Left: Chat with Trellis to refine the feedback (ask for rewrites, add examples, adjust tone).
   * Right: Generated Feedback panel with version tabs (V1, V2, …).
   * Actions: Copy or Download the current version.
-  * When ready, click “Submit Feedback” to save it (status: SUBMITTED).
+  * When ready, click “Save Feedback” to save a draft (status: DRAFT).
+  * After saving, click “Submit to Teacher” to deliver it to the teacher (status: SUBMITTED).

 ### **Settings**